 I work with adults and adolescents of all sexual orientations, genders, and cultural backgrounds, and provide therapy to individuals, couples, and families.
 My specialties include couples therapy and treating eating disorders, trauma-related struggles, depression, and anxiety.
 As a Cuban emigrant, I am also particularly sensitive to the unique needs of ethnic minority clients, and can provide therapy in English and Spanish.

 Whether this is your first time in therapy, or you’ve been in therapy for most of your life, I promise to meet you where you are.
 Together, we will unload what is weighing you down and figure out how to help you move towards a more fulfilling life.

 So, take the leap, make the call, and let’s begin this journey together.

 Thaimi Fina, LMHC, is a Licensed Mental Health Counselor.
 She was awarded a Master of Science in Education in Mental Health Counseling from the University of Miami, and earned a Bachelor of Arts degree in Psychology and French from the University of Southern California.
 She specializes in treating complex eating disorders and co-occurring conditions in adults, as well as trauma/Post-Traumatic Stress Disorder (PTSD).
-Thaimi is trained in Trauma-Focused Cognitive-Behavioral Therapy and is working toward obtaining her Certified Eating Disorders Specialist credential.
+Thaimi is trained in Trauma-Focused Cognitive-Behavioral Therapy and is certified in Cognitive Processing Therapy for trauma.
+She also specializes in couples counseling and has completed Gottman Level 2 Training.
+Thaimi is a prior clinical director at a residential eating disorders treatment center and is working toward obtaining her Certified Eating Disorders Specialist credential.